 [ What is heart rate variability and why would you want to improve it || How to improve heart rate variability (Light, sleep, diet, hydration, exercise, cold, gratitude, meditation) || Audio visual brainwave entrainment and heart rate variability || Breathing your way to a healthy heart ]

 What is heart rate variability and why would you want to improve it

 Heart rate variability (HRV) is the term used for the variation in time intervals between heartbeats.
 It is constantly changing and is controlled by the autonomic nervous system (ANS).
 The autonomic nervous system has two sides to it.., the sympathetic and the parasympathetic nervous systems.

 The sympathetic nervous system is known as the fight or flight response and the parasympathetic nervous system is known as the rest and digest response.
 In other words, one makes you feel stressed and the other makes you feel relaxed.
 So already you can see that spending too much time in one could be detrimental to your health.

-A low HRV score has been linked among other things to anxiety, depression, stroke, diabetes and heart disease while a high HRV score has been linked to flexibility and resilience along with the reduction of risk to all the negative consequences of a low HRV.
+A low HRV score has been linked to anxiety, depression, stroke, pain, tiredness, diabetes and heart disease while a high HRV score has been linked to flexibility, resilience, and mental hygiene along with the reduction of risk to all the negative consequences of a low HRV.